 Task Target Activity Status Results

-Topic 1 : External Events Topic 1 : External Events
+Topic 1 :EXTERNAL EVENTS

 Earthquake Hazard

-K-1
+К-1

-Re-evaluation of seismic capacity of all structures for the revised seismic input of 0.2 g 30-06-17 Completed Earthquake hazard for K-1 site has been re-assessed based on new IAEA methodology, and the Design Basis Earthquake (DBE) of K-1 site has been revised from 0.1g to 0.2g.
+Re-evaluation of seismic capacity of all structures for the revised seismic input of 0.2g 30-06-17 Completed Earthquake hazard for K-1 site has been re- assessed based on new IAEA methodology, and the Design Basis Earthquake (DBE) of K-1 site has been revised from 0.1g to 0.2g.

 Seismic integrity of all important plant buildings for Peak Ground Acceleration (PGA) of 0.2g has been ensured, including the seismic qualification of essential feed water room at 0.2g PGA.

 CNPGS (C-1,C-2,C-3,C-4)

-Study of combined effects of earthquake and flooding due to dam break to determine how much it 28-02-17 Completed According to results of the study performed, existing design has sufficient margin.
+Study of combined effects of earthquake and flooding due to dam break to determine how much it differs from Design Basis 28-02-17 Completed According to results of the study performed, existing design has sufficient margin.

-Table 2-1: Updated Status of Activities Under FRAP
+Table 2-1: Updated Status of Activities under FRAP

 Task Target Activity Status Results

-differs from Design Basis

 Determine and improve the worst earthquake and flooding that the plants can sustain with minor back fits (identify the most vulnerable equipment) 30-06-17 Completed Based on walk-downs of Nuclear Island (NX) and Electrical Island (EX) buildings, entry points of cable trenches, piping galleries and drain lines were found potential sources of external flooding.
-The flood protection gates will be installed for these points.
+The flood protection gates have been installed for these points.

-Fire Hazard Fire Hazard
+Fire Hazard

 CNPGS (C-1,C-2,C-3,C-4)

-Revisit design basis of fire protection system 30-06-20 In Progress Fire detection basis is being reassessed on case to case basis i.e. during investigation of fire related items.
+Revisit design basis of fire protection system 30-08-22 In Progress Fire detection basis is being reassessed on case-to- case basis i.e., during investigation of fire related items.

 Improve Resilience of fire brigade station to external hazards 30-06-17 Completed Soft sheds have been constructed and are available for emergency vehicle parking at C-1

-Augment equipment and training for Rescue and Recovery Operations 31-12-19 In Progress As part of the plan to strengthen the equipment base needed for typical rescue and recovery operations, around 80% of the equipment has been purchased.
+Augment equipment and training for Rescue and Recovery Operations 31-12-19 Completed As part of the plan to strengthen the equipment base needed for typical rescue and recovery operations, all the equipment has been purchased.

-Topic 2 : Design Issues
+Topic 2 :DESIGN ISSUES

 Electrical Power

-Task Target Activity Status Results

 К-1

 Shifting of emergency lighting from 230 V DC to 220 V AC (UPS) 30-06-17 Completed All nine (9) loops of emergency lighting have been shifted from 230 V DC to 220 V AC (UPS).

-CNPGS (C-1,C-2,C-3,C-4)

-Preparation of procedure for conserving DC Power to prolong its availability in case of Extended Loss of AC Power (ELAP) 30-06-19 In progress Two Diesel Generators (DG) of medium voltage have been procured and these moveable DG will be used to energize 6kV safety buses of NPP on requirement basis.
-The hook-up arrangements to energize these buses are in progress.
-This arrangement will waive off the requirement of DC power conservation.
+Task Target Activity Status Results CNPGS (C-1,C-2,C-3,C-4) Preparation of procedure for conserving DC Power to prolong its availability in case of Extended Loss of AC Power (ELAP) 30-06-19 Completed Two Diesel Generators (DGs) of medium voltage have been procured and these moveable DG will be used to energize 6kV safety buses of NPP on requirement basis.
+The hook-up arrangements to energize these buses have been completed .
+Two (02) medium voltage Diesel Generators of capacity 2MW each have been commissioned and are in service to mitigate Extended Loss of AC Power (ELAP).
+FLEX Support Guidelines (FSGs) for MV DG staging, operation and 6kV bus preparation have been developed.
+This arrangement has waived off the requirement of DC power conservation.
+Containment Integrity К-1 Provision of hydrogen monitoring equipment as part of Post-Accident Monitoring System (PAM).

-Containment Integrity Containment Integrity

-К-1

-Provision of hydrogen monitoring equipment as part of Post Accident Monitoring System (PAM).
 31-12-17 Dropped Due to difficulty in procurement of hydrogen monitoring system, this item has been dropped.
 Instead of direct monitoring, pre-calculated charts for hydrogen build-up based on estimated oxidation percentage will be used.

-Feasibility of installing system for relieving containment pressure automatically or manually 30-12-17 Dropped After installation of FRAP modifications related to heat sink and power, installation of Passive Autocatalytic Recombiners (PAR) and availability of large
+Feasibility of installing system for relieving containment pressure automatically or manually 30-12-17 Dropped After installation of FRAP modifications related to heat sink and power, installation of Passive